Computer Science Department

 Textbooks and Supplies

 - Introduction to Computers PKG Indiana University, Tenth Edition by Poatsy, Beekman, Quinn, Pope, Snyder.
-ISBN: 978-1-323-785898.(Required Text: license for simulation software is included in the price of the textbook purchased at the bookstore.
-If purchasing a used text, please confirm whether or not the book includes an UNUSED access code for the software, which can be purchased seperately.)
+ISBN: 978-1-323-785898.(Required Text: license for simulation software is included in the price of the textbook purchased upon registration in the course.
+This is an IU eText Rental.)

 - An IU Network ID (All students should have one of these.
 Can be obtained at the Information Commons at the Wells Library).